PicoCreator/smol-dev-js/spec/mainCLI.js.md

 - `cli/command/setup.js`: A module for the `setup` command
 - `cli/command/run.js`: A module for the `run` command
 - `cli/command/code2spec.js`: A module for the `code2spec` command
+- `prompt/part/getProjectSettings.js`: A module for getting project settings from the user

 ## Commands